BlurrMC/BlurrMC-iOS/README.md

 This is the BlurrMC social media platform for IOS!
 WOOOOOOO!
 On this version of the social media platform, you have the full featured version of Blurred.
 ## Note:
-BlurrMC is now a defunct social media platform.
-I'll still accept merge requests and any plans to try and bring it "back to life", but I'm not gonna be maintaing this personally.
-All hosting for BlurrMC has also been stopped, so don't run the app and then come back to me asking why it no work.
-If you really would like to run this app, make sure to change every single "https://blurrmc.com" reference to wherever you are hosting BlurrMC's web app.
+BlurrMC is a defunct social media platform.
+All hosting for BlurrMC has also been stopped, meaning the app will not run.
 # Dependencies
 This project depends on the rails version as well.
 *  Cocoapods